Torrent (Elden Ring)

 Torrent is a fictional steed in the 2022 action role-playing game and soulslike Elden Ring developed by FromSoftware.
 A ghostly being known as a "spectral steed", Torrent chooses the player character as his new owner.
 He subsequently assists the player in their quest to become Elden Lord, the restorer of a magical artifact called the Elden Ring, by letting them more easily traverse the game's world, the Lands Between.
 The first rideable animal, or "mount", in the Soulsborne series, he can be summoned and sent away using a special gold whistle bequeathed to the player early on in the game by the character Melina.

 Despite being called a horse, Torrent possesses numerous goat-like traits, such as horns.
 He has the ability to double-jump, stand on narrow ledges, and scale tall cliffs through the use of magical "spiritsprings" scattered throughout the game world.
 The player may also heal Torrent using food created from Rowa, a fictional fruit.
-Used for the majority of the game, Torrent's appearance cannot be changed.
+Used for the majority of the game, Torrent's appearance cannot be changed in the base version of the game, though new selectable skins called Spectral Steed Regalia were added in the game's Tarnished Edition.
 Torrent has been praised by various critics as one of the best video game mounts due to his immediate summoning and responsive controls while on horseback, enabling significant freedom of movement.
 Players' reliance on Torrent was also noted as creating a significant emotional attachment to the character.